hashicorp/terraform-enterprise-modules/aws-standard/README.md

 The goal of this installation procedure is to set up a Terraform Enterprise cluster that is available on a DNS name that is accessed via HTTPS.
-This standard configuration package uses Terraform to create both the compute and data layer resources, and optionally uses Route53 to configure the DNS automatically,
+This standard configuration package uses Terraform to create both the compute and data layer resources, and optionally uses Route53 to configure the DNS automatically.

 ## Preflight